 Prior to joining the NFTA, Mr. Dalton worked for Ernst & Young as an Audit Manager.
 He is a licensed Certified Public Accountant in New York State.
 After leaving Ernst & Young, he joined the NFTA in April 1992, as an Auditor I and was promoted to Auditor III and subsequently to his present position as Director of Internal Audit.

 Mr. Dalton received a Bachelor of Science (Cum Laude) in accounting from the State University of New York at Buffalo.
-He currently serves as President of the Association of Airport Internal Auditors and is a member of the Institute of Internal Auditors.
-Mr. Dalton resides in Hamburg, NY.
+He is a member of and the former President of the Association of Airport Internal Auditors and the Western New York Chapter of the Institute of Internal Auditors.
+Mr. Dalton is an U.S. Air Force veteran and resides in Hamburg, NY.

 Chief, NFTA Police

-for the Niagara Frontier Transportation Authority Police Department
+Brian Patterson was appointed as the fifth Chief of Police for the Niagara Frontier Transportation Authority Police Department on March 7, 2022.

 Mr. George’s professional career includes over twenty years of working in transportation consulting on both the international and regional levels.
 Tom’s previous experience in design, construction and management for many modes of transportation includes public transportation, intelligent transportation systems, and many aspects of surface transportation including highway, facility and traffic systems.